-APS Guide
+APS guide

-APS Verification: Complete Guide
+APS Verification: complete guide

 The APS certificate is mandatory for students from India, China, and Vietnam applying to German universities.
 Here is exactly how to navigate the process.

-Last updated: March 2026
+Last updated: May 2026

-What is APS and Why is it Required?
+What is APS and why is it required?

 The APS (Akademische Prüfstelle), or Academic Evaluation Centre, is a German government body that verifies the authenticity of academic certificates and the academic aptitude of applicants from specific countries.
 It was established to combat document fraud and ensure that applicants have genuinely earned their qualifications.